The World of Darkness: Storytelling System Rulebook: Publication history

 Shannon Appelcine stated that as the World of Darkness setting was published as a new rule system known as the Storytelling System, that "This new setting and rule system were combined in a single game book, The World of Darkness (2004), developed by Bill Bridges and Ken Cliffe.
 This showed off another difference in the new game: it was centered on a single rulebook for all the old games — conquering the problems that the Classic World of Darkness had with its 5+ different rule systems.
 White Wolf showed how the new line would work by simultaneously releasing Vampire: The Requiem (2004), a sourcebook that supplemented The World of Darkness by offering up all the rules needed to play a Vampire in the setting.
 A new Vampire product line soon followed, edited by former Atlas Games employee Will Hindmarch."

 Reception

+Awards

 The World of Darkness: Storytelling System Rulebook won a 2004 Gamers' Choice Award at the Origins Awards.

 The World of Darkness won the 2005 Silver ENnie Awards for Best Writing and Best Game.